Find the Atlantic hurricane forecast for 2017—plus, hurricane facts and information from The Old Farmer’s Almanac!

-Also anticipated is a near-average probability for major hurricanes making landfall along the United States coastline and in the Caribbean.
+Also, the probability for major hurricanes making landfall along the United States coastline and in the Caribbean is above-normal due to the forecast for an above-average season.
 As is the case with all hurricane seasons, coastal residents are reminded that it only takes one hurricane making landfall to make it an active season for them.
 They should prepare the same for every season, regardless of how much activity is predicted.

 In 2016, hurricane activity was above average, however, no major hurricanes made United States landfall.
 Hurricane Matthew came within about 50 miles of breaking this streak.

 Hurricane Forecast 2017 (as of 4 August 2017)